zohaibabbasza/squibler-test/README.md

 To use this template to start your own project:

-### Existing virtualenv

-If your project is already in an existing python3 virtualenv first install django by running

-    $ pip install -r requiremnts.txt

 ### Creating virtualenv
     $ python3.9 -m venv venv \
     source venv/bin/activate

-After that just install the local dependencies, run migrations, and start the server.
+After that just install the local dependencies, install libraries.

+### Installing Libraries

+If your project is already in an existing python3 virtualenv first install django by running

+    $ pip install -r requiremnts.txt

 Then simply apply the migrations: